Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### How can I holster my pistol?
 > Press 0 (zero key) to use the ACE holster weapon action.

-### How can I skip time?
-> This isn't recommended as the delayed actions and intel timestamps the AI uses will be invalidated, however you can use server `skipTime` command if necessary (expect interesting results).

 # Future features

-### Will there be money?
-> No.

-### Will there be economics?
-> No.

-### Will there be factories to build vehicles and weapons for us?
+### Will there be money, economics, or factories to build vehicles or weapons?
-> No.
+> No, features of this kind are totally not in our plan.

-### But another well known Arma scenario called "Antistasi" has a feature ...
+### But another mod/scenario has a feature ...
-> Okay?
+> We don't aim to have as many features as possible.
+Our main focus is the military part of the game.

 # Technical